isabella232/dynamic-media-classic.en-1/help/deploying-video-websites-mobile-sites.md

 ### Modify poster frames in video viewers {#modifying-poster-frames-in-video-viewers}

 The *poster frame* is the initial frame that appears in Video viewers before the video begins playing.
-Dynamic Media Classic uses video thumbnails as poster frames.
+Adobe Dynamic Media Classic uses video thumbnails as poster frames.

 You can apply image modifiers to the poster frame.
 For example, you can crop the poster frame or make it transparent.
 To modify the poster frame, open the video viewer configuration screen and enter modifiers in the Poster Image Modifiers section.